viboverse/functional-programming-jamk/materials/11-structs.md

     iex> Map.keys(jane)
     [:__struct__, :age, :name]

 Structs alongside protocols provide one of the most important features for Elixir developers: data polymorphism.
-That's what we will explore in the next chapter.
+That we will explore in the future lessons.

 &nbsp;
 ### **Default values and required keys**